dmcconeghy/gillette/README.md

   - Categories **bug**
     - *Refactored category code to explicitly identify the categories and pass their value to the API's built in category route."*
     - ~~~Clicking "Men's Clothing" also returns "Women's Clothing"~~~
+    - ~~~I'm incorrectly implementing useState/useEffect and the select boxes are returning on second click the first click's results.
+Sorting by price correctly identifies the currently checked boxes.~~~ *Fixed by correctly alinging useState and useContext variables*
+  - Sorting **bugs** **issues**
+    - *issue* Sorting is currently one-way from default order by id to ascending order by price.
+Add a toggle feature to sort low-high and high-low.
+    - *issue* Searching all products returns results from multiple categories.
+If a category filter is then selected, the results returned are all products from the category rather than the subset of items in that category from the search results. *A fix will require tweaks to SearchHelper's logic by checking for empty or in useContext searchTerms and then sustaining them during the filter/sorting.*
+    - *bug* ~~~Filtering to no items (all > electronics(on) > electonics(off)) should return all products again.~~~ *Fixed by changing SearchHelpers logic to only show category filters if categoryArray > 0 rather than if it was null because an empty category array isn't null (though both are falsy)*

-### Features Next to Implement
+### Features to Implement
   - Axios error handling.
 All API calls should be wrapped with try/catch.
   - Active search results.
 Presently terms are only passed on search form submission, not during search term entry.
-  - Sorting is currently one-way from default order by id to ascending order by price.
-Add a toggle feature to sort low-high and high-low.
+  -